electerious/Ackee/docs/Get started.md

 ACKEE_PASSWORD=password
 ```

-The [README](../README.md#Options) contains a detailed explanation of all available options, but only those three are required to run Ackee.
+Only those three are required to run Ackee.
+Take a look at the [options](Options.md) for a detailed explanation.

 The [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) is used to connect to your MongoDB.
 It should also contain the username and password of your MongoDB instance when required.